WVU at the Ray of Light Awards

 WVU Theatre and Dance is excited to be part of this year’s Community Theatre League Ray of Light Awards Ceremony!

-This year we are opening an audition pre-screen.
-From March 10th - April 24th WVU will accept videos for review.
-From these videos we hope to identify at least six students to audition for an award through the School of Theatre & Dance.
 The award presented would provide a scholarship from WVU School of Theatre and Dance which would combine with other university awards to equal the cost of university tuition (Fall 2021).
-The award is renewable over 8 semesters of study.
+The award is renewable over the course of 8 semesters of study.

 Present two contrasting monologues with the presentation consisting of: